-Hyper-V offers a built-in way of creating and managing virtual machines on Windows 10.
-It allows you to install a distribution of Linux, including Ubuntu.
+Hyper-V offers a built-in way of creating and managing virtual machines on Windows.
+It allows you to install a virtual machine by utilizing a Windows native hypervisor.

 Prerequisites